-Sheena Bora trial: Friday fracas in court
+Sheena Bora Trial: Friday fracas in court

 But any newcomer will only react with shock when he contemplates this important court of India's most advanced city.

-If the court looks like this, you ponder at what the jails could be like.
-Or the police station lock-ups.
+If the court looks like this, you ponder at what the city's jails could be like.
+Or Mumbai's police station lock-ups.

 The April 6 hearing in the Sheena Bora murder trial saw senior advocate Shrikant Shivade, who represents Peter Mukerjea, finish cross-examining the prosecution's first witness (PW1).